 He synthesizes personal observations on day-to-day life in present-day Pakistan while identifying that violence can be met in many societies and cultures worldwide and not only in his home country.
 The artist was quoted saying1:

 The dialogue between life and death is an important element in my work.
 Leaves and nature, for example, represent the idea of life.
 And the particular color of red that I have been using in recent years can look so real, like blood.
 But somehow, people still have hope.
 The flowers that seem to emerge from the red paint in my work represent the hope that – despite everything – the people sustain somehow, their hope for a better future.

 The artwork is titled “And How Many Rains Must Fall Before The Stains Are Washed Clean”, which reminds of Cy Twombly, Mughal Miniature Art, as well as the violence that permeates the Pakistani society.

 Using the 8,000-square feet open-air space above the ground as his canvas, the artist created patterns of lush decorative leaves out of his spilled and spattered red acrylic paint and evoked the flourishing enclosed gardens that are pervasive in miniatures of the Mughal court.

 There is plenty of war art at the Metropolitan Museum of Art.
 Still, during its Civil War exhibition in 2013, there was a particular sense of despair and trauma in some sections of its galleries since so many of the contemporary pieces echo what the world is still witnessing these days.

 Qureshi began incorporating red acrylic paint in his work in response to the bombings in Lahore.
 He started to create tragic sceneries that contradict the notion of paradise on earth.
 While the project at the Met was still undergoing, the Boston bombings happened.
-So, Qureshi postponed the work to create a series more slanting lines, a bit askew from the grid.
+So, Qureshi postponed creating a series of more slanting lines, a bit askew from the grid.